 “You and I have had long talks about this,” Judge Lederman told the father at last.
 She suggested he would get custody back sooner rather than later.
 “This little girl needs more than a good father—she needs a great father.”

 “Yes, Judge,” he said.
 He walked out smiling.

 In 2005, Lederman became the first judge to try out a new model of family courts called baby courts—designed to meet the needs of children between the ages of zero and three.
 There are now more than 30 baby courts across the country.
 If Lederman has her way, a lot more will soon look like hers.

 Proponents of baby courts argue that the traditional system is in crisis.
 They say the law is in some ways too quick to intervene with parents accused of neglect and abuse—as when child welfare workers make emergency removals of children.
 Yet at the same time, they say, the legal system gives families too little attention—for example, by failing to provide them with services tailored to their problems.

-Children can be reunited with their parents only to be taken away from them again, creating instability that produces even more trauma.
 Judges may try to keep children safe by assigning parents to drug treatment or classes in parenting and anger management.
 But critics argue this often sets parents up to fail.
 Many parents charged with neglect don’t have much money and have trouble managing their time and planning ahead.
 In order to attend classes, they may have to miss work or navigate other logistical hurdles, exacerbating the problems that landed them in court in the first place.
 Yet they can lose custody if they fail to comply with judges’ orders.